mugiseyebrows/clang-mute/readme.md

 Tool to comment out all function (and method) implementations in specific files.

+Also tutorial for clang's libtooling for source to source transformation.

 ```
 echo 'void f(){ int x=1; }' > main.cpp
 clang-mute main.cpp